elasticio/elasticio.github.io/content/_components/picsart/index.md

 #### Input Metadata

 * **Image** - (string, semi-required): The URL of an image stored either internally or externally.
-If a link is provided, the component will download the file and send it as binary data to the Picsart API.
+If a link is provided, the component will download the file and send it as binary data to the Picsart Creative APIs.
-* **Image URL** - (string, semi-required): The URL of an image stored externally; this will be sent directly to the Picsart API.
+* **Image URL** - (string, semi-required): The URL of an image stored externally; this will be sent directly to the Picsart Creative APIs.
 * **Image ID** - (string, semi-required): The source image ID of an image that has been previously uploaded to Picsart or the result image ID from a different API.
 * **Output Type** - (string, optional, `cutout` by default): If you submit a photo of a person, `cutout` returns the person as a sticker, while `mask` returns a mask photo of the person.
 * **Background Image** - (string, semi-required): The URL of a background image stored either internally or externally.
-If a link is provided, the component will download the file and send it as binary data to the Picsart API.
+If a link is provided, the component will download the file and send it as binary data to the Picsart Creative APIs.
-* **Background Image URL** - (string, semi-required): The URL of a background image stored externally; this will be sent directly to the Picsart API.
+* **Background Image URL** - (string, semi-required): The URL of a background image stored externally; this will be sent directly to the Picsart Creative APIs.
 * **Background Image ID** - (string, semi-required): The source image ID of a background image that has been previously uploaded to Picsart or the result image ID from a different API.
 * **Background Color** - (string, optional): Can be a hex color code (e.g., #82d5fa, #fff) or a color name (e.g., blue).
 For semi-transparency, 4-/8-digit hex codes are also supported (e.g., #18d4ff87).
 * **Background Blur** - (number, optional, 0 by default): Provide a blur value ranging from 0 to 100.